mnichols08/udemy-courses/free-code-camp/algorithims-and-data-structures/rpg-game/README.md

 Add a console.log("Hello World"); line between your script tags.
 Then click the "Console" button to open the console.
 You should see the text Hello World.

 Note how the line ends with a semi-colon.
 It is common practice in JavaScript to end your code lines with semi-colons.

+Step 18
+Before you start writing your project code, you should move it to its own file to keep things organized.

+Remove your console.log("Hello World"); line.
+Then give your now empty script element a src attribute set to ./script.js.